SuleimanFarah/sunpy/GSOC/2018/GSoC-2018-Yash-Jain.md

 This function will work as a decorator and will have the following functionalities:-
 * It will accept `remote_url` as an argument and download the file  from the `remote_url`
 * If there is a problem with the `remote_url` , it will use the `mirror_urls` to download the file.
-* It will also cache the downloaded data and add the function’s name to the cache.
+* It will also cache the downloaded data and add the function's name to the cache.
 * It will verify the downloaded data with the provided hash.

 * If the file is already present in the cache, it will do nothing.
-* The file will be saved in the directory  `$HOME/sunpy/data/file_name/…` and with the name of the file determined by the it’s  hash.
+* The file will be saved in the directory  `$HOME/sunpy/data/file_name/…` and with the name of the file determined by the it's  hash.
 * Database of cache will be maintained in a JSON file.

 A glimpse of proposed cache database :